okfn/opendatasurvey/README.md

     ./node_modules/.bin/gulp update-po

-To add a new language, create directory `locale/[language-code]/LC_MESSAGES` and put there translation files (*.po).
-Also, you can copy the `locale/en` directory to `locale/[language-code]` and change existing files.
+To add a new language, create the directory `locale/[language-code]/LC_MESSAGES` and create the translation files (*.po).
+Alternatively, you can copy the `locale/en` directory to `locale/[language-code]` and change existing files.

-To update translations cache, run
+To update the translations cache, run:

     ./node_modules/.bin/gulp compile-po